Enumeration of corner polyhedra and 3-connected Schnyder labelings: Enumerative results

 \begin{rk} We are also interested in counting Schnyder labelings whose outer white vertices are non-isolated, due to their link to rigid orthogonal surfaces, as discussed in Section~\ref{sec:3drep}.
 The counting sequence $\tilde{s}_n:=|\tilde{\cS}_n|$ can easily be obtained from the counting sequence $s_n$, by a similar argument as in Remark~\ref{rk:constraint}.
 The counting series is given by

 For bivariate enumeration, with $\tilde{s}_{a,b}:=|\tilde{\cS}_{a,b}|$, we have

 \end{rk}

-Similarly, a recurrence can be obtained for polyhedral orientations, although 3 sequences are necessary, due to a further restriction on the set of admissible small steps walks to consider: \begin{prop} Let $p_n$ denote the number of polyhedral orientations with $n$ inner vertices, which is also the number of $P$-admissible tandem walk of length $n-1$ starting from the origin and ending on the $x$-axis.
+Similarly, a recurrence can be obtained for polyhedral orientations, although 3 sequences are necessary, due to a further restriction on the set of admissible small steps walks to consider: \begin{prop} Let $p_n$ denote the number of polyhedral orientations with $n$ inner vertices.
 Let moreover $p^{\searrow}_n(i,j)$, $p^{\leftarrow}_n(i,j)$, and $p^{\uparrow}_n(i,j)$ be given by the following recurrences:

 with boundary conditions $p^*_n(i,j)=0$ for all $n\leq0$ or $i<0$ or $j<0$ or $i>n$, except $p^{\searrow}_0(0,0)=1$.